shipyardapp/Shipyard-Documentation/docs/blueprint-library/thoughtspot/thoughtspot-authorization.md

 # Thoughtspot Authorization
 # Thoughtpsot Authorization
-An API token is necessary in order for Shipyard to access your Thoughtspot instance.
+An API token is necessary in order for Platform to access your Thoughtspot instance.
 To generate a token, navigate to the API playground which can be found by selecting **Develop** tab of upper selection panel and then the **REST Playground v2.0** tab on the side
 ![](https://cdn.sanity.io/images/2xyydva6/production/0903b1ae3a4169b29252f2469604a36bcd194587-948x53.png?w=450)

 ![](https://cdn.sanity.io/images/2xyydva6/production/e366ce79519d93f5e43e3ab606def4de0ddebb27-262x758.png?w=450)